cXyn-h/Discordpy-Dialogs/README.md

 # Discordpy-Dialogs-alpha
 alpha version to mess around with creating a system to manage interactive dialogs for a discord bot

+Now on Version 3.5.0, with a big overhaul to how nodes are structured from previous versions.
+Documentation to come soon.

+# Version 2 Documentation
 ## Running Example Dialog
 This project reads the token for connecting to Discord from config.json.
 After copying, create a `config.json` file.
 Get bot token from dev portal and add it to file like this:
 ```